 - mispronouncing dojang

-If you train in our school, you’re probably the kind of person who appreciates getting things right, so here’s how to make sure you’re nailing the three above terms.
+If you train in our school, you’re probably the kind of person who likes to get things right.
+This post will help you be confident with the three terms above.

 - Say the first syllable more like “tay” than “tie.”
 The Hangeul character 태 has two parts: ㅌ is the “T” sound in English, andㅐsounds like the “ay” in say, day, or pay.
-When romanized (written using Latin letters instead of Korean characters), the sound is usually spelled “ae” as a cue that you should pronounce it just like that.
+When romanized (approximated with Latin letters), the sound is usually spelled “ae” as a cue that you should pronounce it just like that.
 Think of the words alumnae, antennae, or ice cream sundae.

 Whew, that was a mouthful!
 Please don’t hesitate to ask if you’d like to hear the correct pronunciation in person so you can practice.
-Don’t feel too self conscious about this: remember that even just saying “tay” instead of “tie” is the most noticeable improvement by far, and the other two points are just the cherry on top.
+Don’t feel too self conscious about this: remember that even just saying “tay” instead of “tie” is the most noticeable improvement, and the other two points are just the cherry on top.

 In this character, the beginning and end of the sound are the same, it’s the middle part that’s different.
 Korean characters are written from the top down, so when I refer to the start of the sound, I mean the top-left symbol ㄱ, and when I refer to the end of the sound, I mean the bottom ㄴ.
 If you look in the middle, you’ll see that Kwon uses ㅘ and Kwan uses ㅝ.
 The tricky thing for us is that those sound as similar in Korean as they are when we read the Latin letters aloud.
 They’re hard to tell apart when you hear them, but when spelled out, the words mean different things.
 You might think of it as the difference in “K” sounds between the ck in “back” and the qu in “quiet.”
 They sound almost the same, but no English speaker would even think of writing “my lower baqu” hurts or “please be ckuiet, I need to concentrate.”

-All language is best experienced in person, and I’d be amazed if anyone is actually able to say these Korean words well based on reading a blog post.
+All language is best experienced in person, and I’d be amazed if anyone is actually able to nail these Korean words just by reading a blog post.
 RVTKD students should feel free to ask me how these sound whenever we’re in the same place.
-I’m always happy to get a little practice myself and to help support your interest in Korean basics.
-I hope everyone will at least try to get these three fundamental terms right because we use them so often.
+I’m always happy to get a little practice myself while supporting your interest in 한국어 basics.
+All of our students and instructors should try to get these three fundamental terms right because we use them so often.